BiDAlab/HuMIdb/README.md

   + COLUMN 2: represents the orientation (portrait= 1, landscape= 0).

   + COLUMN 3: represents the temperature data.

 #### REFERENCES
 For further information on the benchmark and on different applications where it has been used, we refer the reader to (all these articles are publicly available in the [publications](http://atvs.ii.uam.es/atvs/listpublications.do) section of the BiDA group webpage).

-+ [1] A. Acien, A. Morales, J. Fierrez, R. Vera-Rodriguez.
-BeCAPTCHA-Mouse: Synthetic Mouse Trajectories and Improved Bot Detection. *arXiv:2005.00890*, 2019. [[pdf](https://arxiv.org/pdf/2005.00890.pdf)]
++ [1] A. Acien, A. Morales, J. Fierrez, R. Vera-Rodriguez, O. Delgado-Mohatar.
+BeCAPTCHA: Bot Detection in Smartphone Interaction using Touchscreen Biometrics and Mobile Sensors. *arXiv:--------*, 2020. [[pdf](https://arxiv.org/pdf/2005.00890.pdf)]

-+ [2] C. Shen, Z. Cai, X. Guan, R. Maxion.
-Performance evaluation of anomalydetection algorithms for mouse dynamics, *Computers & Security*, 45: 156–171, 2014.

-+ [3] M. Djioua, R. Plamondon.
-A new algorithm and system for the characterization of handwriting strokes with delta-lognormal parameters, *IEEE Transactions on Pattern Analysis and Machine Intelligence*, 31(11): 2060–2072, 2009.

-Please remember to reference article [1] on any work made public, whatever the form, based directly or indirectly on any part of the BeCAPTCHA-Mouse benchmark.
+Please remember to reference article [1] on any work made public, whatever the form, based directly or indirectly on any part of the HuMI database.